A Bentley study reveals that millennials have a strong desire to start their own businesses, however many factors are preventing them from doing so.

 Newsroom: Media Coverage

-Betsy Myers, founding director of Bentley's Center for Women and Business, discusses the issue of negative self-talk in the workplace.
+Betsy Myers, founding director of Bentley's Center for Women and Business, explains how women can be more politically savvy to overcome gender related biases.

 Steve Weisman, senior lecturer of Law, Taxation, and Financial planning at Bentley University, hosts “A Touch of Grey” radio show featuring former President Jimmy Carter as a special guest.

 According to research from Bentley's PreparedU Project, the unique career aspirations of the millennial generation leads to differing investment preferences than previous generations.